maawoo/TDC_thesis/source/04_results.md

 Furthermore, EO data for the Sentinel-1A/B satellites was already available on TerraSense for the same extents.
 In contrast to the optical satellites, Sentinel-1A/B use a C-band SAR instrument to actively send and receive signals to collect information about the Earth's surface.
 The data was acquired in the Interferometric Wide Swath (IW) acquisition mode, for both ascending and descending orbits, and include both VH (Vertical transmit; Horizontal receive) and VV (Vertical transmit; Vertical receive) polarizations.

 ![Extent of the Free State of Thuringia, including various characteristics (e.g., location in Germany, topography and the location of major cities).
-An area of the Roda forest is highlighted, which is of interest for the use case described in Section @sec:use-cases.
+An area of the Roda forest is highlighted, which is of interest for the use case described in Section @sec:roda-forest-analysis.
 The map is projected in the GLANCE7 EU grid [@Holden] with corresponding easting and northing coordinates.
 An additional grid shows latitude and longitude coordinates of the commonly used WGS84 reference system (EPSG:4326).](source/figures/04_results_1__thuringia.png){#fig:thuringia width=100% short-caption="Extent and characteristics of the Free State of Thuringia."}

 Additional maps are available in Appendix A with the tiling schemes for Sentinel-2A/B level-1 (Figure @fig:appendixfig_A1) and Landsat 8 (Figure @fig:appendixfig_A2) acquisitions overlaid over the area of interest.
 Sentinel-1A/B, on the other hand, do not use a fixed tiling scheme.
 ESA regularly provides acquisition segments covering a period of 12 days each, which is not feasible to visualize in this case.
 However, exemplary scene footprints for ascending and descending orbits are provided in Figure @fig:appendixfig_A3.